stukev/CTF-best-practice/README.md

 ### 3. Install Nessus

-I personally prefer the `WMAP` scanner in metasploit but Nessus has some more power behind it, though it requires registration and isn't free if you want to unlock all of its abilities.
+Nessus requires registration and isn't free if you want to unlock all of its abilities but it's powerful and thus worth using.
 Go to `https://www.tenable.com/downloads/nessus` and download the package for your repository (likely the Kali x64 .deb file).
 Then install it with `sudo dpkg -i ~/Downloads/[filename].deb`.
 Now run `/bin/systemctl start nessusd.service` to start the nessus service and head over to the web interface that nessus gave you.
 Now pick `Nessus Essentials` for the free version and register to get your activation code.

 ### 4. Install Sherlock